 The outside of the bag might be black but the inside is lined with a neon green fabric, this comes in really handy at night or low light to help find dark items against the lighter back ground.
 The stretch pocket on the top flap perfectly fits a cell phone and a Ziploc with a license, credit card (or cash) and Chap-stick in it.
 As a bonus the heft of those items helps to keep the bag closed while riding in case you forget to fully zip the zipper before taking off.
 Given what you might stash in the bag, credit cards, license, keys, wallet, etc. making sure those items don't fall out is pretty important.

-While the bag is pretty roomy inside, you can fit two 12 oz beer cans inside there... not that I would know that, while I haven't yet used it either I do like that they put the draw string on the top where you can carry items that might be too bulky to fit inside the bag and still be able to tightly cinch them down.
-In the spring or fall when layering is key, I can see rolling up a wind jacket or vest and stowing it there once the layers start coming off.
+Despite it's smallish appearance the Moloko Handlebar bag is deceptively roomy inside, you can fit two 12 oz beer cans inside there and still have room for your phone, wallet, keys, etc.... not that I would know that since beer is yucky, in addition to the inside storage there is also draw string on top of the bag, while I haven't used it yet I do think it will come in handy for carrying items that might be too bulky to fit inside the bag yet still keep them secure on the outside of the bag with the ability to tightly cinch them down.
+In the spring or fall when layering is key, I can see rolling up a wind jacket or vest and stowing it there once the layers start coming off and since the bag is on the front you also have to worry less about those layers falling of unnoticed while riding.
+Nothing is worse than getting done with a ride only to find out something fell off the bike and you either have to go back and look for it or spend your hard earned cash to replace it.
 If you're like me I am really digging all of the bags that they now have that attach to the bike so you can keep the bulk of the weight off you and on the bike.
 I suppose one drawback to the Moloko bag is that you have to have the Moloko bar first to get the most out of the bag... it might fit in a Jones bar and work just fine but since there is already a bag out there designed specifically for the opening in a Jones bar I don't see the reasoning of using this one for those bars.

 Well, that's the quick run down on the bag, I'll try to get another post up in a few months when I've have more experience using the bag.